 These moderate-compression socks sit at crew height, providing great protection against trail obstacles without being overly warm in hot weather.

-Composed of a combination of 51% Merino wool, 46% nylon, and 3% Lycra Spandex, they provide a secure fit while maintaining the flexibility and wicking fabric properties essential for comfort during outdoor adventures.
+Made from a blend of 51% Merino wool, 46% nylon, and 3% Lycra Spandex, they strike a perfect balance between a snug fit, flexibility, and moisture-wicking properties, all crucial for comfort on outdoor adventures.

 The Farm to Feet cushion crew socks display durable perfection.
 While testing, they resisted signs of wear due to their tightly knit structure.
 However, the Damascus could benefit from a deeper heel pocket to stay put during prolonged usage.